Camp Barentz in Svalbard: Is an Arctic Wilderness Evening Worth It?

 Did I miss anything above about booking an Arctic Wilderness Evening at Camp Barentz?
 Let me know in the comments!

-More Svalbard Travel Guides
+Svalbard Travel Guides & Resources

-- Northern lights tours on Svalbard
+- Best tours in Svalbard

 - Things to do in Svalbard

-- Where to stay in Svalbard
+- Things to do in Svalbard in winter

-- Gruve 3 mine tour
+- Gruve-3 coal mine tour

 - Walrus tour in Svalbard

-- Beer tasting at Svalbard Brewery
+- Beer tasting at Svalbard Bryggeri